 Do they have references or referrals?

 There are also official sources online such as the Better Business Bureau and ACCA (Air Conditioning Contractors of America).
 The BBB allows you to look at the consumer ratings of an HVAC contractor and you’ll be shown any customer complaints against a company.
 The ACCA is a nonprofit organization of more than 60,000 professionals and 4,000 businesses.
-Contractors found on ACCA are sure to be committed to their profession and will be able to give referrals for previous work.
+Contractors found on ACCA are sure to be dedicated to their trade and will be able to give referrals for previous work.

 Are they properly licensed and insured?

-When is the best time to ask these questions?
+When should you ask about these questions?

 Your family’s health, comfort and safety is our business at Precision Mechanical in Rapid City.
-Our HVAC professionals would be happy to answer any and all of your questions.
+Our HVAC pros would be happy to answer any and all of your questions.
 Call us at 605-206-3766.
 We look forward to becoming your partner in keeping your system running safely and efficiently.